Laura King Edwards is a writer, rare disease advocate and marketing professional.

 Rare Disease Advocacy

 In 2015, Taylor’s Tale leaders successfully advocated for a North Carolina law (now Taylor’s Law) establishing the nation’s first rare disease advisory council.
 In 2016, Abeona Therapeutics announced the addition of a gene therapy treatment, developed at the University of North Carolina with the support of Taylor’s Tale, to its pipeline.
-A clinical trial for children with Batten disease is expected to begin in 2017.
+A clinical trial for children with infantile Batten disease is expected to begin in the near future.

 A lifelong athlete, Laura began running in her sister’s honor when Taylor completed two 5K races after going blind.
 Laura ran Charlotte’s Thunder Road Half Marathon blindfolded in 2013, finishing in less than two hours; in 2014 she finished the race in 1:44, her personal record for a half marathon, which she got while running the last 1.25 miles blindfolded but not tethered to a guide.
 She is currently chasing a goal of completing a race in all 50 states to support Taylor’s Tale.